qyxtim/AI-For-Games/README.md

 This repository contains several games written by C++ and implementation of their AI.

-2048, Tic-Tac-Toe, Demining...More games are coming!
+2048, Tic-Tac-Toe, Demining, Sudoku, Nim...
+More games are coming!

 # Get Started
 To use this project, first clone the repo on your device using the command below: